OG-Devcords/Freo/README.md

 - [License](#license)

 ## Introduction
-Flux is a powerful and customizable Discord bot that provides robust giveaway functionalities, advanced features to managing your server easier and more efficient.
+Freo is a powerful and customizable Discord bot that provides robust giveaway functionalities, advanced features to managing your server easier and more efficient.

 ## Features
 - Advanced Giveaway With Button Support